AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ## **QuitElection**

-Although you have been a candidate, you are able to quit the election given that you are not a miner.
-If you quit successfully, you can get your deposite back， and you will lose your weight to get bonus in the future.
+A candidate is able to quit the election provided he is not currently elected.
+If you quit successfully, the candidate will get his locked tokens back and will not receive anymore bonus'.

 ```Protobuf
 rpc QuitElection (google.protobuf.Empty) returns (google.protobuf.Empty) {}